jupyter-widgets/ipywidgets/docs/source/embedding.md

-- Then there are a number of script tags, each with mime type `application/vnd.jupyter.widget-view+json`, corresponding to the views which you want to display in the web page.
+- Then there are a number of script tags, each with mime type `application/vnd.jupyter.widget-view+json`, corresponding to the views which you want to display on the web page.
 These script tags must be in the body of the page, and are replaced with the rendered widgets.
 The JSON schema for the content of these script tags is found in the `@jupyter-widgets/schema` npm package.